maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ## Conducting My Analysis
 I had three functions:

-* **Public Sentiment:** determines the majority sentiment towards the movement)
+* **Public Sentiment:** determines the majority sentiment towards the movement

-* **Public Sentiment within a certain time period (parameters: start_date, end_date):** determines whether a certain protest (for example, a riot) affects how the movement is viewed)
+* **Public Sentiment within a certain time period (parameters: start_date, end_date):** determines whether a certain protest (for example, a riot) affects how the movement is viewed

-* **Keyword Extractor (parameters: keywords):** determines whether the issue itself is being spread, or whether the protester’s actions distract from that)
-I had a list, *keywords*, that held all the keyword variations that are related to a protest rather than the movement itself (e.g., keywords like "protest", "riot", "nuisance", "traffic", "problem", etc.).
+* **Keyword Extractor (parameters: keywords):** determines whether the issue itself is being spread, or whether the protester’s actions distract from that.
+I had a list, *keywords*, that held all the keyword variations that are related to a protest rather than the movement itself (e.g., keywords like "riot", "nuisance", "traffic", "problem", etc.).
 For this function, I used a KeyBERT model ([learn more here](https://sparkbyexamples.com/python/sort-using-lambda-in-python/)) to extract keywords.

 Here were the results and conclusions I drew from my analysis: